Table of Contents

 Making the Final Decision

-If you are considering dog euthanasia, remember that it is you that makes the final decision; not your vet.
-You should consider all of your options including treatment and allowing your Fido to naturally die at home with the care of family.
+If you are considering dog euthanasia, remember that it is you who makes the final decision, not your vet.
+You should consider all of your options, including treatment and allowing your Fido to naturally die at home with the care of family.
 Your veterinarian should not pressure you into anything, but they will often give sound advice on what is considered best for the animal.